Zeleo/pg_natural_sort_order/README.md

 For each numeric normalize it and construct a new string with the normalized numeric in place of the original.

-Normalization in this instance is that each numeric contain the same number of
+Normalization in this instance is that each numeric contains the same number of
 places: 75 by default but you may choose a value between 1 and 150.
 Each numeric less than 75 (default) will be prepended with zeros.